Aditikhasnis/Aditikhasnis/README.md

 -->

 # 💫 About Me:
-I'm interested in Java backend development and excited to explore the combination with ML/DL libraries and NoSQL (MongoDB) and relational (MySQL) databases for building innovative projects
+I'm interested in Java backend development and excited to explore the combination of ML/DL libraries and NoSQL (MongoDB) and relational (MySQL) databases for building innovative projects and exploring new technology with great enthusiasm.

 ## 🌐 Socials: